-Part Five consists of two chapters and is entitled 'Strategic Cost Management and Strategic Management Accounting.'
-The first chapter focuses on strategic cost management and the second on strategic performance management.
+Part Five consists of three chapters and is entitled 'Strategic Performance and Cost Management and Challenges for the Future'.
+The first chapter focuses on strategic performance management, the second on strategic cost management and value creation.
+The third chapter concentrates on the emerging issues that are likely to have an impact on management accounting and considers some potential future developments in management accounting.
 Part Six consists of three chapters and is entitled 'The Application of Quantitative Methods to Management Accounting'.